 System Configuration Information

 The system configuration data offers a potential attacker information about GoDaddy operations.
-Similar “casing” info is often sought through social engineering and internet-research to make other attacks as effective and efficient as possible– every data point helps to achieve that goal.
+Similar “casing” info is often sought through social engineering and internet-research to make other cyber attacks as effective and efficient as possible– every data point helps to achieve that goal.
 The “workload” column particularly would help point attackers in the right direction, highlighting which systems serve more important functions and likely house important data.

 While not directly providing credentials or exposing sensitive information stored on these servers, exposures of configuration details for digital infrastructure can provide a stepping stone to attacks that do access such information.